vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 - The net flow for the user's stream account in the payment module will be re-calculated to net all of its inbound and outbound flow rates by adding/removing the new payment stream against the current NetFlow Rate.
-E.g. when a user creates a new object whose price is \$0.4/month, its NetFlow Rate will add -\$0.4/month.
+(E.g. when a user creates a new object whose price is \$0.4/month, its NetFlow Rate will add -\$0.4/month);

 - If the NetFlow rate is negative, the associated amount of BNB will be reserved in a buffer balance.
 It is used to avoid the dynamic balance becoming negative.
-When the dynamic balance becomes under the threshold, the account will be forced settled.
+When the dynamic balance becomes under the threshold, the account will be forced settled;

-- CRUD Timestamp will become the current timestamp.
+- CRUD Timestamp will become the current timestamp;

 - Static Balance will be re-calculated.
 The previous dynamic balance will be settled.
 The new static Balance will be the Current